Shigang Dam

 活力臺中摺頁

-Located on the road from Fengyuan to Dongshi, this dam was designed and completed by locals in 1974.
-It originally served as a weir on the Dajia River.
-After the 921 earthquake, the length of the dam's crest is 275.5 meters, making it a dam that spans the Dajia River, which provides the main water source for agricultural, domestic, and industrial use in Taichung City.
-Whether viewed from afar or up close, it is spectacular and magnificent.
-Upstream, the collected water forms a large lake, and during the abundant water season, the lush green mountains and waters embrace each other, creating a charming scene, while the downstream area is filled with gravel and boasts beautiful scenery.
+Located on the road from Fengyuan to Dongshi, this dam was built in 1974 and designed and completed by Taiwanese individuals.
+Initially, it served as a weir for the Dajia River.
+After the 921 earthquake, the length of the dam's crest is 275.5 meters, making it a prominent dam spanning the Dajia River, providing a major source of water for agriculture, daily life, and industry in Taichung City.
+Whether viewed from afar or up close, it is magnificent and grand.
+The upstream water stops to form a large lake, and during the flood season, the green mountains and serene waters embrace each other, creating a captivating sight.
+The downstream area is adorned with a pile of gravel, showcasing beautiful scenery.

 Shigang Dam Introduction